US's Greatest Vulnerability is Ignoring the Cyber Threats From Our Adversaries, Foreign Policy Expert Says - Slashdot

 It is likely that cyber vulnerabilities follow the same pattern.
 While everyone is busy looking for the overseas threat, the domestic (and government) hackers are spreading mayhem and chaos internally.

-The data very much indicates the opposite (Score:2)
+The data very much indicates the opposite (Score:3)

 Our company provides security services for many fairly large companies.
 Rackspace, for example, is one of our many customers.
 You can imagine how much data flows through our IDS every day.
 We have millions of security events logged.